DogukanUrker/Shakespeare/README.md

 ## 🌟 Support Our Project!

-If you find Shakespeare helpful in your projects and would like to support its development and maintenance, you can contribute to our project's sustainability.
+If you find Shakespeare helpful in your projects and would like to support its development and maintenance, you can contribute to my project's sustainability.

 ### How You Can Help:

-- **Give Us a Star on GitHub**: Show your appreciation by starring our [GitHub repository](https://github.com/DogukanUrker/Shakespeare).
-It helps us reach more developers like you!
+- **Give Us a Star on GitHub**: Show your appreciation by starring my [GitHub repository](https://github.com/DogukanUrker/Shakespeare).
+It helps me reach more developers like you!

-- **Visit our [donation page](https://dogukanurker.com/donate)** to choose from multiple platforms and support our work directly.
+- **Visit my [donation page](https://dogukanurker.com/donate)** to choose from multiple platforms and support my work directly.

 Your support means a lot and helps us continue improving Shakespeare for the community.
 Thank you for considering!